peterjkingston/Recolor-Guy/README.md

    More work to be done here.

  -Image aspect ratios do not lock.
 More work to be done here.

-  -Pixel targeting updated, but still sometimes grabs pixels of unexpected spectrum.
-   Noticed int RecolorPixel.GetHue(int) is not written in accordance with the reference cited.
-   Also, RBG values are getting truncated due to missing cast.
-More work to be done here.

   -Image length still not calculated correctly for all images.
 More work to be done here.